agateau/doxyqml/README.md

 # Documenting types

-QML is partly-typed: functions are untyped, properties and signals are.
+QML is partially-typed: functions are untyped, properties and signals are.
 Doxyqml provides a way to define types when they are missing or not precise enough.

 ## Functions